ParulK-bhardwaj/resizify/proposal.md

 - Resource Optimization: Helps in optimizing images for web use, leading to faster page load times and improved SEO performance.

 ## Used Existing Libraries
+- encoding/json: Package encoding/json provides support for encoding and decoding JSON data.
+- flag: provides command line parsing.
-- fmt : Package fmt used to format I/O with functions analogous to C's printf and scanf.
+- fmt: Package fmt used to format I/O with functions analogous to C's printf and scanf.
 Helps in printing and formatting success or failure messages.
-- os : provides a platform-independent interface to operating system functionality.
+- os: provides a platform-independent interface to operating system functionality.
 Used for opening and creating files and handling command line arguments.
-- image : To decode and encode images in GIF, JPEG, PNG formats.
+- image: To decode and encode images in GIF, JPEG, PNG formats.
 - path/filepath: To iterate over files in a directory
 - strconv: To convert str to integer for command line arguments for width and height

 ### Third-party package:
 - "github.com/nfnt/resize": To resize an image to the specified width and height.
 Resize supports many interpolation methods.
 We used resize.Lanczos3, which is well-regarded for producing high-quality resized images.

-## Conclusions
+- "github.com/ttacon/chalk": To prettify and make the CLI output easy to navigate and read.